telerik/winforms-docs/scheduler/data-binding/binding-to-entityframework-and-telerik-data-access.md

 {{endregion}}

-The last step that you need to take in order to complete the binding process is to assign the DataSource property of RadScheduler and group it by resource:
+The last step that you need to take in order to complete the binding process is to assign the DataSource property of __RadScheduler__ and group it by resource:

+#### Set Data Source

 {{source=..\SamplesCS\Scheduler\DataBinding\BindingToEntityFrameworkAndTelerikDataAccess.cs region=DataSourceAndGroup}}
 {{source=..\SamplesVB\Scheduler\DataBinding\BindingToEntityFrameworkAndTelerikDataAccess.vb region=DataSourceAndGroup}}